Dr Rebecca Saunders

 Research Interests and PhD supervision

-Rebecca studied for 1st class BA and MA degrees in English Literature at the University of St Andrews and King’s College, London.
-She undertook her PhD at King’s, a project which was concerned with both the development of pornographic film in digital culture and the relationship between the sexual body and contemporary capitalism.
-Rebecca has been teaching in both the Digital Humanities and English Departments of King’s for five years.
+Rebecca studied for 1st class BA and MA degrees in English Literature at the University of St Andrews and King’s College respectively.
+She undertook her funded PhD at King’s in the Digital Humanities and English Departments: the project was concerned with both the development of pornographic film in digital culture and the relationship between the sexual body and contemporary capitalism and is now a monograph in Palgrave Macmillan’s Dynamics of Virtual Work series.

 Rebecca’s research interests reflect her background of interdisciplinary study: